 We present a conformal modification of the Bressloff-Cowan model.
-We assume that a hypercolumn associated with two pinwheels N, S is a conformal sphere with spherical coordinates $\theta, \sigma$ .
-Simple neurons are parametrized by the conformal Möbius group $G \simeq SL(2, \mathbb{C})$ , hence depends of 6 parameters.
-More precisely, each simple neuron acts as the mother Gabot filtder w.r.t. conformal coordinated, obtained from the standard coordinates by a conformal transformation from G.
+We assume that the hypercolumn associated with two pinwheels N, S is the conformal sphere with the spherical coordinates θ, σ .
+Simple neurons are parametrized by the conformal Möbius group $G \simeq SL(2, \mathbb{C})$, hence they depends of 6 parameters.
+More precisely, each simple neuron acts as the mother Gabot filter w.r.t. the conformal coordinated, obtained from the standard coordinates by a conformal transformation from G.

-We show that in a small neighborhood $D_S$ of the South pole , responsible for perception of low frequency stimuli, the model reduces to the symplectic model by Sarti, Citti, Petitot.
+We show that in a small neighborhood D_S of the South Pole , responsible for perception of low frequency stimuli, the model reduces to the symplectic Sarti-Citti-Petitot model.

-Similarly, a small neighborhood $D_N$ of the north pole N, responsible for perception of higher frequency stimuli, is identify with another copy of the symplectic model.
-The identification is realised by the stereographic projections from North and , respectively , South pole.
+Similarly, in a small neighborhood D_N of the North Pole N, responsible for perception of higher frequency stimuli, the conformal model is identified with another copy of the symplectic model.
+The identification is realised by the stereographic projections from North and , respectively, South Pole.